Koenkk/zigbee2mqtt.io/docs/devices/CR-MNZ1.md

 ---
-title: "Nous A1Z control via MQTT"
+title: "Colorock CR-MNZ1 control via MQTT"
-description: "Integrate your Nous A1Z via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Colorock CR-MNZ1 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
-addedAt: 2024-05-01T19:18:32
+addedAt: 2024-05-01T19:18:17
 pageClass: device-page
 ---